tonyfu97/NrfConnectNotes/docs/ble-08-whitelisting.md

 **Device:** nRF52840 DK
 **Toolchain:** nRF Connect SDK v3.0.0

+---

-When enabling `CONFIG_SETTINGS` on the nRF52840 Dongle, the device consistently hangs at startup.
-This issue occurs because the settings subsystem, by default, places the storage area (`settings_storage`) at the end of flash memory — specifically starting around address `0xFE000`.
-However, on the nRF52840 Dongle, the flash layout is different: it includes a pre-programmed bootloader occupying the range `0xE0000` to `0x100000` (1 MB).
-Since the default application build, assuming full flash usage, writes settings data into the storage partition starting at `0xFE000`, this overlaps with the bootloader region, leading to flash corruption and a non-functional device (COM port disappears, boot fails).
-Due to these address conflicts and the way Partition Manager auto-generates partitions, we have opted to use the nRF52840 Development Kit (DK) instead of the Dongle for this project.
-For further discussion on this issue and possible workarounds, refer to the open issue at [Zephyr GitHub Issue #83037](https://github.com/zephyrproject-rtos/zephyr/issues/83037).
+Note that I have switched from using the nRF52840 Dongle to the nRF52840 DK for this project.
+This change is because `CONFIG_SETTINGS` is incompatible with the Dongle.
+The issue appears to be that the default storage location for the settings subsystem overlaps with the pre-programmed bootloader on the Dongle.
+The bootloader occupies the range `0xE0000` to `0x100000` (1 MB), while the default application build writes settings data starting at `0xFE000`, which falls within the bootloader region.
+This leads to flash corruption and a non-functional device (the COM port disappears, and the boot fails).
+Here is a [post on the Zephyr forum](https://github.com/zephyrproject-rtos/zephyr/issues/83037) that explains the issue in more detail.

 ---